noamross/jekyll-site/_posts/2014-03-05-eqnfree-writeup.md

 \end{aligned}$$

-Managers may harvest plants in order to reduce rate of disease-induced mortality. plants provide an ecosystem service continuously ($\gamma$ per plant per unit time) as long as they are alive, which managers want to maximize.
+Managers may harvest plants in order to reduce rate of disease-induced mortality.
+Plants provide an ecosystem service continuously ($\gamma$ per plant per unit time) as long as they are alive, which managers want to maximize.
 However, the only tool they have at their disposal (in this sylized model) is harvesting the plant population to reduce contact